 Titration with silver nitrate can be automated with a potentiometric titration system.
 A titration system for salt analysis is equipped with an ISE or silver billet electrode.
 ISEs are sensitive to the concentration of either chloride or sliver ions.
 Silver billet electrodes provide a lower maintenance option that meets industry standards.
-Both electrodes are used to monitor the solution for a change in the mV potential as a result of chloride ions being consumed or the silver ions being in excess.
+Both electrodes are used to monitor the solution for a change in the mV potential as a result of pertinent ions being either consumed or in excess.

 Potentiometric titration systems automatically control titrant dosing and endpoint detection.
 Automatic endpoint detection increases titration precision and accuracy by eliminating the human subjectivity that is associated with a titration using a visual indicator.
 Instead of monitoring for a color, the titrator determines the endpoint by measuring changes in mV potential.
 It is important to note that there is no calibration of an ISE or of a silver billet with potentiometric titration since it is an abrupt mV change that is important.